-In my life, social and work experience, abuse and neglect have proven to be more common than we like to acknowledge and, sadly, each person in this word knows probably someone that has been exposed to abuse and/or neglect, if they have not experienced it themselves.
+In my life, social and work experience, abuse and neglect have proven to be more common than we like to acknowledge it as a humanity and, sadly, each person in this word knows probably someone that has been exposed to abuse and/or neglect, if they have not experienced it themselves.

 Abuse can take the form of verbal, physical, emotional or sexual assault, also institutional, social, racial, age, ethnicity, nationality, social class, sexuality preference, disability or faith & religion discrimination.

 Domestic violence, emotional distress and sexual harassment, from a little innuendo to multiple rape and incest cases, are not happening in movies only, they are occurrences that happen right in front of our eyes, around us, maybe not further than next door.